Carriacou: Government

-Carriacou is a dependency of Grenada and part of the Carriacou and Petite Martinique Constituency.
+Carriacou is part of the Carriacou and Petite Martinique constituency in the Grenadian parliament.
+Despite being guaranteed local government by the Grenadian constitution, no such local government has ever been established.

 Geography

 Carriacou is the largest island in the Grenada Grenadines.
 It is also the largest island in the Grenadine Islands (Vincentian and Grenadian Grenadines).
 It is located at latitude 12° 28' N, longitude 61° 27' W.

 Facts

-Carriacou is home to 8,000 people.
+Carriacou is home to 6,000 people.
 The capital city is Hillsborough, the only town or city on the island.
-The port authority is in Tyrell Bay which is also where the ferry from Grenada docks.
-Tyrell Bay has various bars and restaurants and is where the mangroves are situated which is a protected area, oyster bed and is used by yachts to shelter from hurricanes.
-Most of the other island settlements are very small villages.
+The port authority is located in Tyrell Bay, where the ferry from Grenada docks.
+The bay, with its various bars and restaurants, is a popular anchorage and used by yachts to shelter from hurricanes.
+Nearby lies the Sandy Island/Oyster Bed Marine Protected Area (SIOBMPA).
+Most of the other island settlements are small villages.
 There are more than 100 rum shops in Carriacou.

 Carriacou is home to the late former prime minister Sir Nicholas Braithwaite and Herbert Augustus Blaize, the founder of GNP (Grenada National Party) and the former Chief Minister of Grenada.

 Carriacou is a popular vacation destination for both Grenadians and foreign visitors, many of whom arrive by yacht.
 Noteworthy beaches in Carriacou include Paradise Beach and Anse La Roche.
 European (English or French) dances, such as the Quadrille, are still popular on the island today.
-The Big Drum dance is the most popular dance on the island and is performed on a special occasions.
-Carriacou is reputed to be the friendliest, healthiest and safest island in the Caribbean.
-Carriacou's Pierrot, or Shakespeare Mas, is originally from Mt.
-Royal.
+The Big Drum dance is the most popular dance on the island and is performed on special occasions.